 Her teaching and research on colonial Latin American literature and culture address transatlantic and comparative issues, and include such topics as captivity and shipwreck narratives in the Spanish and Portuguese empires, mestizo historiography in New Spain, and Baroque festivals and festival accounts in the Andes, Brazil, and Portugal.
-She has published on these and other topics in Colonial Latin American Review, Early American Literature, Revista de Estudios Hispánicos, Hispanic Review, Revista Iberoamericana, MLN and Renaissance Quarterly, among other journals and collected volumes.
-Her article "The Traveling Illustrations of Sixteenth-Century Travel Narratives," co-authored with Elio Brancaforte (Tulane University), appeared in the May 2014 issue of PMLA.
+She has published on these and other topics in PMLA, Colonial Latin American Review, Early American Literature, Revista de Estudios Hispánicos, Hispanic Review, Revista Iberoamericana, MLN and Renaissance Quarterly, among other journals and collected volumes.
 She serves on the editorial boards of several academic journals, including Colonial Latin American Review and Early American Literature.